awsdocs/aws-codecommit-user-guide/doc_source/getting-started.md

 1. From your local repo, run git checkout, specifying the name of the branch \(for example, `MyNewBranch`\) and the ID of the first commit you made in the local repo\.

    If you don't know the commit ID, run git log to get it\.
 Make sure the commit has your user name and email address, not the user name and email address of the other user\.
-This is to simulate that `master` is a stable version of the CodeCommit repository and the `MyNewBranch` branch is for some new, relatively unstable feature:
+This is to simulate that `main` is a stable version of the CodeCommit repository and the `MyNewBranch` branch is for some new, relatively unstable feature:

    ```
    git checkout -b MyNewBranch commit-ID